What are the Cranial Nerves?

 This is where mnemonics come in.
 A mnemonic is a system designed to help remember something, such as a song, rhyme or acronym.
 An example of an acronym to help remember medical information is FAST.
 This stands for Face Arms Speech Time and signals the signs of stroke.

-There is also a lot of evidence supporting the use of songs and rhymes to help memorisation of complex information.
+There is also a lot of evidence supporting the use of songs and nursery rhymes to help memorisation of complex information.
 For instance Vanvoorhis (2002) found that singing jingles about statistical concepts leads to better performance in statistics exams, compared to reading definitions of statistical concepts aloud.

 However, mnemonics are not just used for medical or technical information.
 Most children are taught to use mnemonic devices from an early age.
 For instance to help remember the order of the planets: Mercury, Venus, Earth Mars, Jupiter, Saturn, Uranus and Neptune, children may be taught a sentence like My Very Educated Mother Just Served Us Noodles.